International Year One in Business Management

 University Progression

-By completing the International Year One in Business Management you will be able to progress to a range of 20+ NCUK Universities across the UK, Australia and New Zealand where you will have 100+ degree courses to choose from, including popular options such as Finance and Economics, Human Resource Management, Marketing and many more!
+By completing the International Year One in Business Management you will be able to progress to a range of 30+ NCUK University Partners across the UK, Australia and New Zealand where you will have 100+ degree courses to choose from, including popular options such as Finance and Economics, Human Resource Management, Marketing and many more!

 To find out all the progression options available for students who complete the International Year One in Business Management have a look at our University Course Finder.
 Find out more about the universities that you can progress to by clicking the button below:

-The following document will provide you with an overview of what to expect from the International Year One in Business Management qualification and a wider understanding of each individual module.
-This includes information on the aims of the qualification, course structures, assessment methods and more.
+The following document will provide you with an overview of what to expect from the International Year One in Business Management.
+This includes information on the aims of the programme, modules offered, course structures, assessment methods and more.

 Entry requirements